 - You don’t own a business, a home, or own rental properties

 - There are no major medical expenses

-In other words, if you earn your money via an employer, don’t earn six figures, and have a pretty basic tax situation, you qualify for TurboTax’s Free edition and can file your taxes at no charge to you.
+In other words, if you earn your money via an employer and have a pretty basic tax situation, you qualify for TurboTax’s Free edition and can file your taxes for free.

 Who is the Deluxe version for?
 Probably for the majority of tax filers.
 Here are the suggested parameters for using TurboTax Deluxe.